 Overview of the special combination of environmental, historical, economic, and organizational qualities of the regions of the Old World including Western and Eastern Europe, the former Soviet Union, East and South Asia, the Middle East, and Africa.
 Emphasis on current issues of regional and global development.
 (SS)

-GE 250 The Fate of Nations: Climate, Resources, and Institutions
+GE 250 The Fate of Nations: Climate, Resources, and Institutions (SS)

 Environmental contribution to the rise and fall of civilizations.
 Focus is on how the environment influenced the ideas and organization of societies, and how those ideas and power structures allowed the society to flourish or collapse.
 Interdisciplinary approach that unites ideas from history, ecology, and economics.